Santosh-Gupta/Lit2Vec/README.md

 # Book2Vec

+(In progress, will be updating over the next week)

 Representing Books as vectors using the Word2Vec algorithm

 Using the Cbow version of the Word2Vec algorithm on Goodreads data, vectors were trained to represent books.